amartin755/tcppump/README.md

 * Automatic ARP resolution of unknown hosts
 * Random source and destination MAC addresses
 * Output of generated network traffic to PCAP files
-* Responder mode allows mirroring of received packets or receive triggered transmission of custom packets

 Supported protocols and packet formats
 * Raw packets as bytestream